 Prof Francesca Gains - Personal details

-Francesca Gains is a Professor of Public Policy in the School of Social Sciences, and was formerly Postgraduate Director for Politics and a Senior Research Fellow of the Institute for Political and Economic Governance at the University of Manchester.
-Before entering academia she worked in local government and the probation service, and has had both government funded and Parliamentary research experience.
+Francesca Gains is a Professor of Public Policy.
+Before entering academia she worked in local government and the probation service, and has both government funded and Parliamentary research experience.
 Her research agenda explores the relationship between political management arrangements and policy outcomes.
-Her most recent project involves an investigation of the politics of regulatory decisions using Impact Assessment data produced in Whitehall Departments.
+Her most recent projects investigate of the politics of regulatory decisions using Impact Assessment data produced in Whitehall Departments (Leverhulme funded); and the institutional arrangements supporting the work of Police and Crime Commissioners in the UK (with Vivien Lowndes) in a project associated with the ERC funded Understanding Institutional Change research programme.

 Francesca is also involved in a long term research agenda exploring developments in the gender policy machinery and gender policy making both in the UK core executive and comparatively.
-She recently conducted research on 'Pathways to Power', the routes to representation and barriers faced by under-represented groups for the Equality and Human Rights Commission -(see http://www.equalityhumanrights.com/uploaded_files/research/pathways_to_politics.pdf).
-In 2012 she was awarded the Best Paper in Comparative Policy at the 2011 American Political Science Association conference (with collaborators Claire Annesley and Isabelle Engeli).
+She recently conducted research on 'Pathways to Power', the routes to representation and barriers faced by under-represented groups for the Equality and Human Rights Commission.
+In 2012 she was awarded the Best Paper in Comparative Policy at the 2011 American Political Science Association conference for work examining when Governments pay attention to gender equality demands (with collaborators Claire Annesley and Isabelle Engeli).

-Previously she has worked on a number of government sponsored research projects most recently completing a five year evaluation of constitutional reform in English local government (see http://webarchive.nationalarchives.gov.uk/20100513032259/http://communities.gov.uk/documents/localgovernment/pdf/496710.pdf and received the 2008 Herbert Kaufman Award for the Best Paper in Public Administration at the 2007 American Political Science Association Conference for research examining bureaucratic policy preferences (with Peter John).
+Previously she has worked on a number of government funded research projects including a five year evaluation of constitutional reform in English local government and received the 2008 Herbert Kaufman Award for the Best Paper in Public Administration at the 2007 American Political Science Association Conference for research examining bureaucratic policy preferences (with Peter John).